uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 ---
 ### Processing Procedures

 Accessioned materials are made more useful and accessible through processing.
 Even a minimal level of processing should be the goal for all collections.
 While some collections may warrant a very thorough processing, box or folder-level descriptions should suffice in most instances.
 The level of detail should be determined by the complexity or variety of materials, the size of the collection, and a professional assessment of the collection's importance.
 This is a subjective process.
-For a step-by-step guide, see *insert link to processing*.
+For a step-by-step guide, see **[Processing Manual]({{ '/content/processing/collection-description.html' | relative_url }})**.

 The following is a summary of steps which should be used to process a collection: